 Utility System Revenue Bonds, Series 2022A.
 On September 23, 2022, bonds in the amount of \$40,000,000 were issued at an average rate of 2.55%.
-These private placements bonds were obtained from TWDB for the purpose of funding the construction of certain water system improvements.
+These private placements bonds were obtained from the Texas Water Development Board (TWDB) for the purpose of funding the construction of certain water system improvements.
 A condition of the obligations is the deposit of the proceeds in escrow subject to being withdrawn only with the approval of TWDB.
-As of July 31, 2023, NBU had \$37,511,261 left in the escrow account.
+As of July 31, 2024, NBU had \$39,061,676 left in the escrow account.
 The bond ordinance contains a provision that in an event of default the holder of any of the bonds shall be entitled to a writ of mandamus issued by a court of proper jurisdiction compelling and requiring the City Council and other officers of the City to observe and perform any covenant, condition or obligation prescribed in the ordinance.

 Utility System Program Notes, Taxable Series 2021.
 On March 8, 2021, the New Braunfels City Council adopted an ordinance authorizing the issuance of up to \$100,000,000 in taxable notes.
 The current ordinance allows for the issuance of taxable notes to provide interim financing to pay project costs for eligible projects.
-As of July 31, 2023, NBU had \$100,000,000 in unused taxable note capacity.
+As of July 31, 2024, NBU had \$100,000,000 in unused taxable note capacity.